German workers' and soldiers' councils 1918–1919: Kiel sailors' uprising

 The soldiers' council of the battleship Prinzregent Luitpold in November 1918.
 The sign reads, "Soldiers' council Prinzregent Luitpold.
 Long live the socialist republic."

-The first revolutionary workers' and soldiers' council was formed on 4 November 1918, when it had become clear that Germany would lose the war.
-Sailors in Kiel mutinied against orders to sail out and attack the British fleet.
-After sailors, soldiers and workers brought public and military institutions in Kiel under their control, representatives of the sailors formed a council and issued a list of demands focused mostly on loosening military discipline.
-Revolutionary sailors spread out from Kiel in the following days, reaching Bremen and Hamburg on the sixth, Hanover and Cologne on the seventh, and all major cities in the west of Germany by the eighth.
-Everywhere they went, workers and soldiers joined them and set up councils similar to the one in Kiel.
+The first revolutionary workers' and soldiers' council grew out of the sailors' revolt at Kiel that began after it had become clear that Germany would lose the war.
+On 3 November 1918, sailors, soldiers and workers in Kiel marched in protest against the arrest of sailors who had refused orders to prepare for a final battle against the British Grand Fleet.
+After a military patrol shot seven protestors, an armed uprising broke out.
+The insurgents brought public and military institutions in the city under their control, and on 4 November representatives of the sailors formed a council and issued a list of demands focused mostly on loosening military discipline.
+Revolutionary sailors spread out from Kiel in the following days, reaching Bremen and Hamburg on the sixth, Hanover and Cologne on the seventh, and all major cities except in the far eastern states of Germany by the eighth.
+Everywhere they went, workers and soldiers joined them and set up councils similar to the one in Kiel, although with demands that increasingly centered on the abdication of Emperor Wilhelm II and a democratic reformation of the German Empire.
 Soldiers by simple acclamation often elected their most respected comrades; workers generally chose members of the local executive committees of Germany's two main socialist parties, the Majority Social Democrats (generally referred to simply as the SPD) and the more radical USPD.

 There was little to no resistance to the establishment of the councils.
 Often with the support of local citizens, they freed political prisoners and occupied city halls, military facilities and train stations.
 The military authorities surrendered or fled, and civic officials accepted that they were under the control of the councils rather than the military and carried on with their work.
 Little changed in the factories except for the removal of the military discipline that had prevailed during the war.
 Private property was not touched.
 Princes and royals abdicated in the face of the revolution.
 All, including Emperor Wilhelm II, were gone without bloodshed by the end of November.